slatedocs/slate/source/includes/_accepting-payments.md

 >

 Once a VA is created, its details can be seen and monitored through the OY! dashboard.

+- For Create VA via API, an endpoint to [check your VA information](https://api-docs.oyindonesia.com/#get-va-info) is also available and can be accessed at any time.
+- If you wish to change the details of your VA, you can do so by [updating your VA](https://api-docs.oyindonesia.com/#update-va) at any time.

 ![API VA Aggregator](images/va_waiting_payment.png)

-An endpoint to [check your VA information](https://api-docs.oyindonesia.com/#get-va-info) is also available and can be accessed at anytime.

 > Below is an example of the request body: